โ‰ก Contents

 From LM to GLMM

-These three tools extend the linear model step by step — from conditional distributions in the GLM through to mixed models with partial pooling.
+Four building tools โ€” from probability distributions through conditional distributions and spatial GLM visualisation to mixed models with partial pooling.
 Recommended after Section 0.

-GLM Tutorial Ordinal Logit ZIP · Hurdle
+GLM Tutorial Ordinal Logit ZIP ยท Hurdle

 Conditional Distributions

 What does it mean for y|x to be normally distributed?
-This tool visualizes conditional distributions along a predictor — the core of every GLM.
+This tool visualizes conditional distributions along a predictor โ€” the core of every GLM.
 Interactively adjustable parameters show how mean and spread shift.

-Covers all major GLM families: Gaussian, Bernoulli, Poisson, Gamma, Ordinal Logit, Zero-Inflated Poisson, and Hurdle models — each with its own dedicated tab.
+Covers all major GLM families: Gaussian, Bernoulli, Poisson, Gamma, Ordinal Logit, Zero-Inflated Poisson, and Hurdle models โ€” each with its own dedicated tab.

 GLM 3D Visualization